-We have both hiked this trail before: Isa remembers it from childhood holidays in the 1970s when it seemed to be always raining and snowing and outdoor gear (think corduroy knickerbockers and knitted socks) was sturdy and traditional and anything but waterproof.
-Natascha, who grew up in Munich, knew some of the trail's stages as day hikes and walked the whole distance in one go about 15 years ago.
+We have both hiked the King Ludwig trail before: Isa remembers it from childhood holidays in the 1970s when it seemed to be always raining and snowing and outdoor gear (think corduroy knickerbockers and knitted socks) was sturdy and traditional and anything but waterproof.
+Natascha, who grew up in Munich, knew some of the trail’s stages as day hikes and walked the whole distance in one go about 15 years ago.
 For quite a while we have toyed with the idea of hiking it once more – this time together.

 Day 1: Starnberg to Herrsching (29 km)

-The cross and the chapel mark the end of Ludwig’s life, and are ironically the starting point for the Ludwig Trail.
+The cross and the chapel mark the end of Ludwig’s life, and are ironically the starting point for the King Ludwig Path.
 From here, we walk for five days along the Bavarian lakes and hills, through meadows, forests, swamps and canyons, towards the Bavarian Alps – and towards the castles of Füssen, most famously Ludwig’s dream castle, Neuschwanstein: the model for all Disneyland castles.

-In recent years, the Santiago trail icon has been signposted along the same route as the King Ludwig Trail, quite sensibly, as we pass a number of well-known, lavish baroque churches and monasteries.
+In recent years, the Santiago trail icon has been signposted along the same route as the King Ludwig path, quite sensibly, as we pass a number of well-known, lavish baroque churches and monasteries.
 They have long been pilgrimage sites for reliquaries of local saints and for the miracles that happened here.